cosmos/ibc-go/docs/migrations/v3-to-v4.md

 ### ConsensusState

-The `GetRoot` function has been removed from consensus state interface
+The `GetRoot` function has been removed from consensus state interface.